Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Conclusion

 \section{Conclusion}

-We propose an algorithm based on the divide-and-conquer paradigm to triangulate 3D nonconvex deforming spacetime with geometric and connectivity constraints.
-Specifically, in the divided stage we split the spacetime into smaller 3D partitions to reduce time complexity.
-Cutting faces are well chosen to guarantee the independence of subdividing any partition; communication between partitions on cross sections is also taken care of.
+We propose an algorithm based on the divide-and-conquer paradigm to triangulate 3D nonconvex deforming space with geometric and connectivity constraints.
+Specifically, in the divided stage, we split the space into smaller 3D partitions to reduce time complexity.
+Cutting edges are well chosen to guarantee the independence of subdividing any partition; communication between partitions on cross sections is also taken care of.
 In the conquer stage, we eliminate nodes in a 3D partition one by one through a decision-tree-based search.
 This tree makes decisions on which node to eliminate and how to eliminate it.
-Our algorithm provides a scheme for and reduces the complexity of many visualization and analysis tasks, such as upsampling, volume rendering, and isosurfacing, on time-dependent datasets, especially those with rotating features.
-We evaluate the algorithm both quantitatively and qualitatively on XGC data and a synthetic dataset, which verifies its high accuracy and low time complexity compared with the magnetic-line-following method and naive spacetime interpolation.
+Our algorithm provides a scheme for and reduces the complexity of many visualization and analysis tasks, such as upsampling, volume rendering, and isosurfacing, on deforming 3D space, especially those with rotating features.
+We evaluate the algorithm both quantitatively and qualitatively on XGC datasets, which verifies its high accuracy compared with naive space interpolation and low time complexity compared with TetGen and the magnetic-line-following method.